P-p-H-d/mlib/README.md

 It shall be cleared (aka destructor) after being use and before program terminaison.
 An iterator has not destructor but shall be set before being used.

+A container takes as input the
+* name: it is a mandatory argument that is the prefix used to generate all functions and types,
+* type: it is a mandatory argument that the basic element of the container,
+* oplist: it is an optional argument that defines the methods associated to the type.
+The provided oplist (if provided) shall be the one that is associated to the type, otherwise it won't generate compilable code.
+If there is no oplist parameter provided, a globally registered oplist associated to the type is used if possible, or the basic oplist for basic C types is used.
+This oplist will be used to handle internally the objects of the container.

 This generic interface is specified as follow:

 ##### void name\_init(name\_t container)